-100 (1998) 90 FCR 202, 209-210.
-A similar approach was taken to the word 'colour' in s 18C of the RDA by Brown FM in McLeod v Power (2003) 173 FLR 31, 43 [56], although his Honour did not mention the decision in Macabenta v Minister for Immigration & Multicultural Affairs (1998) 90 FCR 202: 'The meaning of the word ''colour'' in section 18C is to be derived from its statutory context: Project Blue Sky v ABA (1998) 194 CLR 355, 368, 381.
+&lt;sup>100 (1998) 90 FCR 202, 209-210.
+A similar approach was taken to the word 'colour' in s 18C of the RDA by Brown FM in McLeod v Power (2003) 173 FLR 31, 43 [56], although his Honour did not mention the decision in Macabenta v Minister for Immigration & Multicultural Affairs (1998) 90 FCR 202: 'The meaning of the word "colour" in section 18C is to be derived from its statutory context: Project Blue Sky v ABA (1998) 194 CLR 355, 368, 381.
 In my view it is to be interpreted in the context of the words that surround it in section 18C and the whole of the RDA itself'.

-101 (1998) 90 FCR 202, 209-211.
+&lt;sup>101 (1998) 90 FCR 202, 209-211.

-authorities in the place where the applicant resided.
-The checks were concerned with the activities of the applicant and were unrelated to the national origins within the meaning of that expression as construed in Macabenta.
-The fact that Mr Stamatov had been born in Bulgaria of Bulgarian parents was an irrelevant coincidence.
-A person of any other national origin that had lived his or her adult life in Bulgaria, and had followed the educational and employment pursuits of Mr Stamatov would also have a background that was uncheckable.104
+national origin that had lived his or her adult life in Bulgaria, and had followed the educational and employment pursuits of Mr Stamatov would also have a background that was uncheckable.

-The same approach was taken by Merkel J in De Silva v Ruddock (in his capacity as Minister for Immigration & Multicultural Affairs):105
+The same approach was taken by Merkel J in De Silva v Ruddock (in his capacity as Minister for Immigration & Multicultural Affairs):

-Although there are obvious difficulties in any precise definition of 'national origin' as that term is used in the [RDA], in my view it does not mean current nationality or nationality at a particular date which has no connection with the national origin of the persons concerned.106 (emphasis in original)
+Although there are obvious difficulties in any precise definition of 'national origin' as that term is used in the [RDA], in my view it does not mean current nationality or nationality at a particular date which has no connection with the national origin of the persons concerned.

-Merkel J's decision was upheld on appeal107 and was followed by Raphael FM in AB v New South Wales Minister for Education & Training.108 In that case, an interim injunction was sought against a decision to deny enrolment in a New South Wales Government school to a child who was not a permanent resident of Australia.
-One ground upon which Raphael FM rejected the application was that the argument of discrimination was unlikely to succeed on the basis of the authorities that established the distinction between 'national origin' and 'nationality'.109
+Merkel J's decision was upheld on appeal and was followed by Raphael FM in AB v New South Wales Minister for Education & Training.
+In that case, an interim injunction was sought against a decision to deny enrolment in a New South Wales Government school to a child who was not a permanent resident of Australia.
+One ground upon which Raphael FM rejected the application was that the argument of discrimination was unlikely to succeed on the basis of the authorities that established the distinction between 'national origin' and 'nationality'.

-In AB v New South Wales110 Driver FM dealt with the substantive issues that had first been litigated before Raphael FM.
+In AB v New South Wales Driver FM dealt with the substantive issues that had first been litigated before Raphael FM.
 Driver FM held that the condition or requirement imposed on the applicant that he be an Australian citizen or a permanent resident in order to pursue study was not reasonable in the circumstances.
 However, because the condition or requirement was one pertaining to the 'nationality' or 'citizenship' not 'national origin' it was not discriminatory.
-In reaching this conclusion, Driver FM noted that 'national origin' had the meaning given to it by the Full Federal Court in Macabenta (see further below 3.2.3(e)).111
+In reaching this conclusion, Driver FM noted that 'national origin' had the meaning given to it by the Full Federal Court in Macabenta (see further below 3.2.3(e)).

-Direct discrimination under the RDA 3.2.2
+3.2.2 Direct discrimination under the RDA

-Section 9(1) (a)
+(a) Section 9(1)